-Using secretome proteomics, we determined that hepatoblastoma (children’s liver cancer) is dependent on the autocrine secretion of FGF19, a growth factor for liver cells.
-FGF19 signals through FGFR4 and we found that an inhibitor of FGFR4 tyrosine kinase can block the growth of hepatoblastoma.
+Using secretome proteomics, we have determined that hepatoblastoma (children’s liver cancer) is dependent on the autocrine secretion of FGF19, a growth factor for liver cells.
+FGF19 signals through FGFR4, and we found that an inhibitor of FGFR4 tyrosine kinase can block the growth of hepatoblastoma.

-Interestingly, IGFBP3 is specifically silenced in Ewing sarcoma, a childhood cancer of bone and soft tissues, and its re-expression potently inhibits Ewing sarcoma growth.
+Interestingly, IGFBP3 is silenced explicitly in Ewing sarcoma, a childhood cancer of the bone and soft tissues, and its re-expression potently inhibits Ewing sarcoma growth.
 We have identified the downstream targets of IGFBP3 in Ewing sarcoma cells and are characterizing their roles in mediating anti-Ewing sarcoma effect.